danielanywhere/ProjectTask/README.md

 using ProjectTask;

 // Configure the base data.
-// This only needs to be done once per session.
+// This only needs to be done once per session,
+// or can be read from the database or data file.
 // Task states.
 ActiveProjectContext.TaskStates.Add(
  ("TODO", ProjectTaskStateEnum.Queued),